Bartozzz/bartozzz.github.io/content/blog/2019-03-01-enterprise-scale-react-redux-project-architecture/index.md

 #### Never render a list of children without assigning a unique key to each

-This can have a huge impact on the performance, even bigger if you rendering a big list of elements.
+This can have a huge impact on the performance, even bigger if you render a big list of elements.
 As from React documentation:

 > Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.
 The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.
 Most often you would use IDs from your data as keys.